 Ability to Opt-Out

 Mobile App Opt-out - Salesforce DMP honors the mobile device settings for Android and Apple iOS devices.
 To exercise this opt-out, please visit the privacy settings of your Android or iOS device and select “limit ad tracking” (Apple iOS) or “opt-out of interest based ads” (Android).
-On devices where we see that such a selection has been made, we will not target that mobile device via the Salesforce DMP Platform.
+On devices where we see that such a selection has been made, we will no longer collect data from that device, nor will we target that mobile device via the Salesforce DMP Platform.
 To the extent that a particular browser and a mobile device are linked via our Platform, opting out will sever the link.

 You may also find additional information about delivering targeted advertising to mobile devices and your choices with respect to Salesforce DMP and other companies who are members of the self-regulatory organizations below.